By The Wyoming LLC Attorney TeamSep 20, 2019

-Estate executor refers to a person who settles an estate of a deceased person.
+Estate executor refers to a person who settles the estate of a deceased person.
 Many people appoint a relative to this position, while others retain the services of a probate attorney or estate planner.
 Anyone aged 18 and over can be designated to manage estate settlement proceedings, but this is an important role and the designated agent should be good with finances and capable of making difficult decisions.

 The estate executor is responsible for multiple duties which can range from making funeral arrangements to selling real estate or business assets owned by the decedent.
 Much depends on the type of inheritance property, estate value, decedent's marital status, and estate planning measures taken prior to death.

 Two types of probate exist - testate and intestate.
-Testate refers to estates where the decedent executed a last will, while intestate refers to estates where decedents die without leaving a Will.
+Testate refers to estates where the decedent executed a last Will, while intestate refers to estates where decedents die without leaving a Will.
 Intestate estates require additional time to settle because an estate executor must be appointed through probate court and rightful heirs must be located.

-During the probate process the estate executor is required to perform specific duties.
+During the probate process, the estate executor is required to perform specific duties.
 These can include paying outstanding debts, securing personal property, obtaining property appraisals for valuable assets, filing a final tax return, and distributing inheritance property according to directives within the Will or state probate law.